“Should I write automated tests for my code?”

 Let’s discuss a couple of examples of cases where we might not want to write automated tests.
 We have already mentioned getters and setters.
 These are great examples of code that doesn’t change often and is very simple; it’s easy to spot errors during review.
 Take a company intranet in a small company, for example.
 There might be 10-20 users who can, when spotting an error, walk over or message the developer and it can be fixed quickly.
 Here the investment in automated testing is not likely to see a return.

 I have made my case for how to handle automated testing here (and there’s more information on that subject in our recent webinar).
 However, I bet you have some code that you think I really wish we had better tests for.
 Let’s talk about kick-starting your test coverage for that code.
-Visit Diffblue Playground to create some tests automatically, or schedule a demo and we will show you how Diffblue Cover can give you the tests you want.
+Get a free trial or schedule a demo and we will show you how Diffblue Cover can give you the tests you want.